ttscoff/bunch/bunch-files/scheduling-bunches.md

 When launching and closing Bunches on a schedule, Bunch will attempt to show a notification 15 seconds before the action happens.
 Clicking the notification will cause it to the action to happen immediately, and there's a cancel button to skip that scheduled launch until the interval comes around again.
 This notification system is only tested on Big Sur.
 I highly recommend setting Bunch's notification style to "Alert" in System Preferences, they work much better for what Bunch uses them for.

+## Selectively Scheduling on Synced Macs {#selective}

+If you sync your Bunches to multiple Macs, you may want to be selective about which ones get scheduled.
+There are two keys that can help with this.

+First, `schedule if:` accepts either a trigger file or a UUID.

+A trigger file is a path to any file outside of your Bunch folder.
+If that file exists, scheduling is enabled, if it doesn't, any scheduling frontmatter is ignored.
+The file can be empty.

+A UUID is a unique identifier for each Mac.
+You can get the UUID for the current machine by opening Preferences and pressing "Copy UUID."
+The value of `startup if:` can be a single UUID, or multiple UUIDs separated by commas.

+Second, `schedule unless:` takes the same parameters as `schedule if:` but has the reverse effect.
+If a trigger file exists or a UUID matches, scheduling is ignored.
+If neither is true, scheduling is enabled.